sowrabh-adiga/NASSCOM_VSD_SOC_DESIGN_PROGRAM/README.md

 ## Sky130 Day 4 - Pre-layout timing analysis and importance of good clock tree
 ### April/2/2025

-* To insert the custom design into openlane flow, we need the characterised lib and lef
+* To insert the custom design (`sky130_vsdinv` in this course )into openlane flow, we need the characterised lib and lef
 * from `magic` GUI
 ```
 # rename the cell design
 save <new name>.mag

+save sky130_vsdinv.mag

 # open the design in new gui and write lef
 write lef <optional name, default is the design name in the gui>